I’m often asked about phone extension wiring, usually when folks don’t want move their master socket .

 Please Tell Me – What Do The Professionals Use?

 A search on eBay for CW1308 will lead to the proper stuff.
 CW1308 is a BT-specification number for the cable they use for voice and broadband cabling.
 Some eBay traders are selling it by the length, which is very useful if you don’t need a 50 metre drum.
-Furthermore, a BT subsidiary called BT cables actually supply it, so you can get the very same stuff that BT/Openreach use, via eBay or trade wholesalers.
+Furthermore, a former BT subsidiary formerly called BT Cables (and now renamed British Cables Company) actually supply it, so you can get the very same stuff that BT/Openreach use, via eBay or trade wholesalers.

 If you’re buying anything else, simply check that it is “twisted-pair”, pure copper, and solid core.